cameraui/docs/home-assistant/integration.md

 Cameras with the matching detector get value sensors for **face**, **license plate** and **classification**.
 The sensor's value is the recognized labels, and the raw detections are available in its attributes.

+### Updates

+Home Assistant also gets **update entities** for the camera.ui server and its plugins.
+When an update is available, it shows up in Home Assistant's own updates list, and you can install it from there without opening the camera.ui interface.

 ## PTZ

 Pan, tilt and zoom is exposed as a **service**, `cameraui.ptz`, rather than as an entity.
 Target one or more camera entities and pick an action: